 But, the question is, “The Good News about what?”

 Some people think the Good News is how to live your best life now, or steps to self-actualize your potential, or how to be a moral person or seek social justice.
 Some think that the Gospel only pertains to what is spiritual—meaning what is non-material—and has little to do with our physical world apart from some relevance to ethics and piety.
-However, while some of those things may be good, they’re not the whole of what the Bible means when discussing the Gospel.
+However, while some of those things may be good, they’re not the whole of what the Bible means when it talks about the Gospel.

 The Gospel is the Good News about the Kingdom of God and what Jesus Christ has done to bring salvation to the world.
-When Jesus came preaching the Gospel, he didn’t sound like many do today.

 The stereotypical gospel presentation usually involves “asking Jesus into your heart and accepting him as your personal Lord and Saviour.”
 Yet nowhere in the Bible do we find an example of this language being used to communicate the Gospel.
 We don’t find Peter on the day of Pentecost saying, “OK now, with every eye closed and heads bowed, raise your hand if you want to accept Jesus into your heart.”